 “Sometimes they’ll take it because it’s required for their major that they think they’re going to do, and sometimes they take it for distribution requirements, and they find, ‘You know, this is something interesting.
 This is something that’s fun to do and enjoyable.’
 And they change their minds about what they want to major in.”

 Segrist, who grew up in Webster Groves and was homeschooled, came to the dismal science sooner than most after choosing to study the subject to fulfill a needed elective as a high school senior.

 “When reading the textbook, it did a really good job of posing these really incisive questions,” Segrist said.
 “Then it presented them in a way that was like, ‘Whoa, I want to think about that.’”

 He continues to be fascinated by the complex relationships studied in economics, and he’s shown an aptitude for coming up with solutions.

-Segrist excelled in his Principles of Economics courses – so much so that Allison approached him about working as a tutor in the Economic Resource Center as a sophomore.
+Segrist excelled in his Principles of Economics courses – so much so that Allison approached him about working as a tutor in the Economics Resource Center as a sophomore.